Anabolic steroid: Masculinization

 Female-specific side effects include increases in body hair, permanent deepening of the voice, enlarged clitoris, and temporary decreases in menstrual cycles.
 Alteration of fertility and ovarian cysts can also occur in females.
 When taken during pregnancy, AAS can affect fetal development by causing the development of male features in the female fetus and female features in the male fetus.

 Kidney problems

 Kidney tests revealed that nine of the ten steroid users developed a condition called focal segmental glomerulosclerosis, a type of scarring within the kidneys.
 The kidney damage in the bodybuilders has similarities to that seen in morbidly obese patients, but appears to be even more severe.

 Liver problems

 High doses of oral AAS compounds can cause liver damage.
-Peliosis hepatis has been increasingly recognised with the use of AAS.
+Peliosis hepatis has been increasingly recognized with the use of AAS.

 Neuropsychiatric

 Addiction experts in psychiatry, chemistry, pharmacology, forensic science, epidemiology, and the police and legal services engaged in delphic analysis regarding 20 popular recreational drugs.
 AAS were ranked 19th in dependence, 9th in physical harm, and 15th in social harm.

 A 2005 review in CNS Drugs determined that "significant psychiatric symptoms including aggression and violence, mania, and less frequently psychosis and suicide have been associated with steroid abuse.
 Long-term steroid abusers may develop symptoms of dependence and withdrawal on discontinuation of AAS".
 High concentrations of AAS, comparable to those likely sustained by many recreational AAS users, produce apoptotic effects on neurons, raising the specter of possibly irreversible neurotoxicity.
 Recreational AAS use appears to be associated with a range of potentially prolonged psychiatric effects, including dependence syndromes, mood disorders, and progression to other forms of substance use, but the prevalence and severity of these various effects remains poorly understood.
 There is no evidence that steroid dependence develops from therapeutic use of AAS to treat medical disorders, but instances of AAS dependence have been reported among weightlifters and bodybuilders who chronically administered supraphysiologic doses.
 Mood disturbances (e.g. depression, [hypo-]mania, psychotic features) are likely to be dose- and drug-dependent, but AAS dependence or withdrawal effects seem to occur only in a small number of AAS users.
 Large-scale long-term studies of psychiatric effects on AAS users are not currently available.